 ¥400¥2,100

 Ashikaga Flower Park isn’t very old — it only opened in 1968 — but it is big.
 At a whopping 20.3 acres, the park features many species of flowers throughout Japan’s blooming seasons.
-The park has created eight separate themes across the year to coincide with the flowerings, and even though all on show are extremely beautiful, we think the best time to go is from mid-April to mid-May or from late October to January.
-The first because of the famous wisterias and the second because of the LED illuminations.
+The park has created eight separate themes across the year to coincide with the flowerings, and even though all on show are extremely beautiful, the most popular time to go is from mid-April to mid-May or from late October to January.
+The first because of the famous wisterias, and the second because of the winter illuminations.

 Ashikaga Great Wisteria Festival